Overview

 In addition to normal CRUD operations, the following actions are available:

-• scale: to scale an Instance Pool to a desired number of Instances
+• scale: scales an Instance Pool to a desired number of instances

-• evict: to evict specific members of an Instance Pool (will result in shrinking its size).
+• evict: evicts specific members of an Instance Pool, shrinking its size.

 $ exo compute instance-pool show --zone ch-gva-2 web